dikortis/LetsTalkETC/Episodes/Episode_2.md

 said
-something to the effect of you know to be honest I don't actually really know how they work oh yeah that's reassuring yeah there probably aren't enough people out there who understand how it works but it was the same case with you know blockchain in general when tires yeah yeah when it first came out and let Nick no one understood it but eventually a lot of people understood it
+something to the effect of you know to be honest I don't actually really know how they work  that's reassuring there probably aren't enough people out there who understand how it works but it was the same case with you know blockchain in general when tires when it first came out and let Nick no one understood it but eventually a lot of people understood it

 **Carlo Vicari:**
- agreed
 agreed I know exactly what you mean it's kind of just the natural progression of technology even going past before